 Image 7 shows the work in progress – adding paint with the stippling brush and removing paint using the makeup sponge to increase the depth of the rust.
 Do this as often as you feel you need to until you get the result that you want.
-For light weathering use less of this process, for heavier weathering use more.
+For a lighter style of weathering, use less of this process, for a heavier style of weathering use more.
 Focusing only on the areas that you want the rust to be on.

 Step Three – RustAll

 A lot of people I know don’t use RustAll for weathering.
 I still like using it.
 It suits the way I weather and I find that it gives me good overall results when used as a part of a larger system.
 I only use parts 1 and 2 of the four-part system.
 I find that these work well with AIM’s weathering powders.
 You can find out more about the RustAll system here.